Production is the creation of

 however, a few exceptions to this rule.

-- Recycling factions produce the three types of Uglies (X-TIE, Y-TIE
+- Recycling factions produce the three types of Uglies (X-Ceptor, Y-TIE

 - Medical factions produce the medical items.